 Click here to book your visit with Dr Andreadis

-Mirena is a contraceptive intrauterine device used by women to prevent unwanted pregnancy.
+Mirena is a contraceptive intrauterine device used to prevent unwanted pregnancy.
 Mirena offers a long-term contraception, for up to 5 years after insertion.
 Mirena is T-shaped plastic frame with plastic strings attached.
 When placed in the uterus, it releases the hormone progestin that makes the cervical mucus more viscous and the endometrium thinner so as to avoid the entry of sperms into the fallopian tubes.
 Mirena is also considered to partially suppress ovulation.

 Mirena has several benefits over the other contraceptive methods.
 It can be removed at any point of time ensuring immediate return to fertility.
 It reduces menstrual bleeding and decreases menstrual pain in about 3-6 months of its insertion.
 The risk of diseases such as pelvic inflammatory disease, and endometrial cancer is decreased and adverse effects associated with other contraceptive methods containing oestrogen are eliminated.